 The Student Services Faculty is committed to the general well-being of students and in helping them fulfill their potential during their time at the Academy.
-The Student Services Faculty offers a range of assistance encompassing learning support, student welfare, advice and examination entries.
-The service is committed to providing a sympathetic and supportive environment to assist students in making the most of their student life while at the Academy.
+The Student Services Faculty offers a range of assistance encompassing learning support, student welfare, advice, data and examination entries.
+The Faculty is committed to providing a supportive environment to assist students in making the most of their student life while at the Academy.

 The Student Information Centre (SIC) deals with all aspects of attendance and punctuality within the Academy.
 The Student Information Centre team is available to offer advice and assistance on a range of welfare and practical issues to all students who may experience problems with personal issues which can impact on their academic life.
 The Student Information Centre can also provide a trained counsellor who can offer support to those students who need advice or help with emotional and psychological issues.

 Student Services provides confidential advice and support to students with disabilities, specific learning difficulties and mental health issues and is committed to a policy of equal opportunities for students.
 If we are aware of your disability, there are many things we can do to assist you.
 To ensure that students' needs are catered for we offer individual consultation with the Special Educational Needs Coordinator, screening for dyslexia and a programme of learning support within the Academy.

 The Examinations Office is responsible for ensuring that all examinations are entered and that students are informed of the dates and procedures for taking these.
 Providing cover for absent members of staff to ensure that the quality of a student’s learning is not affected also falls under the remit of the Examinations Office.